SimpleDaemons/simple-sftpd/docs/README.md

 ## 📋 Prerequisites

-Before using ssftpd, ensure you have:
+Before using simple-sftpd, ensure you have:

 - **C++17 Compiler**: GCC 7+, Clang 5+, or MSVC 2017+
 - **CMake 3.16+**: Build system